ThatsVie/atlas-web_back_end/ES6_promise/README.md

 The ellipsis (...) represents truncated parts of the output, which will contain error stack traces and additional messages.
 This abbreviation helps focus on the key result without the excessive detail.

 ### Task 2
-To test the functionality of handleResponseFromAPI, execute the following command:
+To test the functionality of `handleResponseFromAPI`, execute the following command:
 ```
 npm run dev 2-main.js
 ```